kishore1872000/speak-app/README.md

 ### Built With

 HTML, CSS, javascript
 ## Features
+Adding and organizing tasks: Some apps allow you to add and categorize tasks quickly.
+Reminders: Some apps can remind you about deadlines.
+Breaking down tasks: Some apps can break down complex tasks into simpler steps.
+Collaboration: Some apps allow you to share to-do lists with others.

+## Features
-58 language available in the speak app. it can be recognized audio and convert to text .
+58 languages are available in the Speak app. it can be recognized as audio and converted to text.
-And you can download text file .
+And you can download a text file.